-forest: One or more domains that share a common schema and trust each other transitively.
+- forest: One or more domains that share a common schema and trust each other transitively.
 An organization can have multiple forests.
 A forest establishes the security and administrative boundary for all the objects that reside within the domains that belong to the forest.
 In contrast, a domain establishes the administrative boundary for managing objects, such as users, groups, and computers.
-In addition, each domain has individual security policies and trust relationships with other domains.

-fully qualified domain name (FQDN): In Active Directory, a fully qualified domain name (FQDN) that identifies a domain.
+In addition, each domain has individual security policies and trust relationships with other domains. - fully qualified domain name (FQDN): In Active Directory, a fully qualified domain name (FQDN) that identifies a domain.

-identify level token: A security token resulting from authentication that represents the authenticated user but does not allow the service holding the token to impersonate that user to other resources.

-Kerberos: An authentication system that enables two parties to exchange private information across an otherwise open network by assigning a unique key (called a ticket) to each user that logs on to the network and then embedding these tickets into messages sent by the users.
-For more information, see [MS-KILE].

-key: In cryptography, a generic term used to refer to cryptographic data that is used to initialize a cryptographic algorithm.
-Keys are also sometimes referred to as keying material.

-key exchange key: The key used to protect the session key that is generated by the client.
-The key exchange key is derived from the response key during authentication.
+- Generic Security Services (GSS): An Internet standard, as described in [RFC2743], for providing security services to applications.
+It consists of an application programming interface (GSS-API) set, as well as standards that describe the structure of the security data. - identify level token: A security token resulting from authentication that represents the authenticated user but does not allow the service holding the token to impersonate that user to other resources. - Kerberos: An authentication system that enables two parties to exchange private information across an otherwise open network by assigning a unique key (called a ticket) to each user that logs on to the network and then embedding these tickets into messages sent by the users.
+For more information, see [MS-KILE]. - key: In cryptography, a generic term used to refer to cryptographic data that is used to initialize a cryptographic algorithm.
+Keys are also sometimes referred to as keying material. - key exchange key: The key used to protect the session key that is generated by the client.
+The key exchange key is derived from the response key during authentication. - little-endian: Multiple-byte values that are byte-ordered with the least significant byte stored in the memory location with the lowest address.